 confidentially.
 We will seize and destroy fake goods, and can also seize criminal property including money and assets gained

 from crime.
 Criminals will be prosecuted.

-See the link on the left (Give us your information about fakes) to report dealers in fake goods.
+Click here to give us your information about fakes and to report dealers in fake goods.